riceissa/issarice.com/wiki/contact.md

 if I've met this person in real life or otherwise recognize their online activity from elsewhere, then accept;
 if the account looks like obvious spam, then reject;
 else ignore the request for now to see if I can make a better decision later.
 In particular, if we have few mutual friends and your Facebook wall is empty or has only link posts for random internet articles, I am unlikely to accept your friend request.
+(Note from 2022-10-21: I have been kind of bad about responding to friend requests lately, as I haven't been using Facebook as regularly.
+If you really want me to accept your request, you can email me.)

+You can also message me on Discord (my username is `Issa Rice#8512`) or [Telegram](https://t.me/issarice).

 If you would like to ask me a question that I can answer publicly, you can use my ["ask me anything" repository on GitHub](https://github.com/riceissa/ama) or